rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

       Epistemic determination    :  0.621
       Bipolar-valued equivalence : +0.493

-If we reverse however the given ordering of the *actions* dictionary, we may obtain different ranking scores resulting in a different ranking result (see :numref:`actionsOrdering` below)
+If we reverse however the given ordering of the *actions* dictionary, we may obtain different ranking scores resulting in a different ranking result (see :numref:`actionsOrdering` below).

 .. code-block:: pycon
    :caption: Importance of the actions ordering